worksofliam/ILEditor/readme.md

 ## Installation

 * You'll be able to install from the ClickOnce installer, which will also prompt you when an update is available.
-[Download here](http://worksofbarry.com/idle/installer/setup.exe).
+[Download here](http://worksofbarry.com/ileditor/installer/setup.exe).
 * Build from source.
 Clone from GitHub, open the project into Visual Studio and build from there.

 ## Notes

 This does manipulate source members.
 Currently, saving a source member will set every record's SRCDAT value to `0`.
-Please raise an issue if this is a major stopping point for you using Idle.
+Please raise an issue if this is a major stopping point for you using ILEditor.